 4 VAC 20-910-45.
 Possession limits and harvest quotas.

-A. During the period January 1 through April 30 of each year, it shall be unlawful for any person to do any of the following:
+A. During the Winter I period January 1 through April 30, of each year, it shall be unlawful for any person to do any of the following:

-2. Land in Virginia more than a total of 50,000 pounds of scup during each consecutive 7-day landing period, with the first 7-day period beginning on January 1.
+2. Land in Virginia more than a total of 50,000 pounds of scup during each consecutive 7-day landing period, with the first 7-day period beginning on January 1; or,

-C. During the period October 1 through December 31 of each year, it shall be unlawful for any person to possess aboard any vessel or to land in Virginia more than 18,000 pounds of scup.
+B. During the Winter II period October 1 through December 31, of each year, it shall be unlawful for any person to possess aboard any vessel or to land in Virginia more than 27,000 pounds of scup.

-D. During the period May 1 through September 30 of each year, the commercial harvest and landing of scup in Virginia shall be limited to 14,296 pounds, and it shall be unlawful for any person to possess aboard any vessel in Virginia more than 5,000 pounds of scup.
+C. During the Summer period May 1 through September 30, of each year, the commercial harvest and landing of scup in Virginia shall be limited to 14,296 pounds, and it shall be unlawful for any person to possess aboard any vessel in Virginia more than 5,000 pounds of scup.

 4 VAC 20-910-50.
 Penalty.